Yennai Arindhaal: Plot

-In 2010, Thenmozhi, a carefree girl from Chennai, comes to Boston to meet her new-born niece.
-Three weeks later, while leaving for Chennai, in the airport, she gets a free upgrade to first class.
-During the flight, she starts vomiting due to overeating, and with her co-passenger Sathyadev help, she feels better, and develops a crush on him.
-The next day in Chennai, Sathyadev and Thenmozhi meet at a cafe, when a gangster named Victor Manoharan comes with his gang to abduct Thenmozhi, but fails due to Sathya's intervention.
+In 2015, Thenmozhi, a carefree girl from Chennai, comes to Boston to meet her newborn niece.
+Three weeks later, while leaving for Chennai at the airport, Thenmozhi gets a free upgrade to first class.
+During the flight, she starts vomiting due to overeating, but she feels better with the help of her co-passenger, Sathyadev, and she develops a crush on him.
+The next day in Chennai, Sathyadev and Thenmozhi meet at a cafe.
+Victor Manoharan, a notorious gangster, arrives with his gang to abduct Thenmozhi, but Sathya's intervention causes Victor and his men to retreat.

-Past: In 1986, Sathya's father is killed by a gangster, after which the 16-year-old Sathya makes a decision.
-In 2002, Sathya is seen in prison with Victor where he fights along Victor on a botched attempt to kill the latter.
-They escape from prison, and Sathya arranges Victor married to his love interest Elizabeth aka Lisa.
-Sathya and Victor meet an illegal organ dealer named Matthew where Sathya infiltrates the gang, revealing himself as IPS of Tamil Nadu Police Department Crime Branch.
-Sathya kills Matthew and engages in combat with Victor and shoots him on his shoulder, to which the latter swears vengeance on Sathya.
+In 1989, Sathya's father gets killed by a gangster, after which the 14-year-old Sathya makes a decision.
+In 2002, Sathya is seen in prison with Victor, where he fights along with Victor in a botched attempt to kill the latter.
+They escape jail, and Sathya arranges Victor's marriage to his love interest, Elizabeth "Lisa".
+Sathya and Victor meet Matthew, an illegal organ dealer, and Sathya infiltrates the gang, revealing himself as an IPS of the T.N.P.D Crime Branch.
+Sathya kills Matthew and engages in combat with Victor, where Sathya brutally wounds Victor, who swears vengeance on Sathya.

-2 years later, in an attempt to nab a gangster in Egmore Railway Station, he helps a pregnant woman named Hemanika, who needs to get to a hospital urgently for delivery.
-Two years later, Sathya again meets Hemanika and her child Isha.
-After meeting and knowing about each other over the course of 3 years, they decide to get married.
+Two years later, in an attempt to nab a gangster at Egmore Railway Station, Sathya helps a pregnant woman named Hemanika, who immediately needs to get to a hospital for delivery.
+Two years later, Sathya meets Hemanika and her child Isha again.
+After meeting and getting to know each other over 3 years, they plan to get married.
 On the eve of their marriage, Hemanika is brutally murdered, which leaves Sathya heartbroken, but Isha is saved as she was with him that night.
-Sathya meets and kills his adversary Golden Raj, but learns that Raj did not kill Hemanika.
-Sathya hides the fact from Isha by telling her that Hemanika had left somewhere far away and she wanted him to take care of her where he decides to quit his job and travels with Isha around India, along with his colleague DCP Richard's help.
+Sathya meets and kills his adversary, Golden Raj and his men but was severely injured.
+He also know that Raj didn't killed Hemanika.
+Sathya hides the fact from Isha by telling her that Hemanika had left somewhere far away and that she wanted him to take care of her.
+Sathya decides to quit his job and travels with Isha around India, with his colleague DCP Richard's help.